magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-7967 -->

 *  The title of the Order Failure page has been revised for accuracy.
-Previously, this page was titled, **We received your order!** [GitHub-29416](https://github.com/magento/magento2/issues/29416)
+Previously, this page was titled: **We received your order!**.
+[GitHub-29416](https://github.com/magento/magento2/issues/29416)

 <!-- ENGCOM-8101 -->